National Arts Centre Foundation

 About National Arts Centre Foundation:

-National Arts Centre Foundation is a 2-Star charity.
-It has reasonable overhead costs but is not financially transparent and has a below-average results reporting grade.
+National Arts Centre Foundation is a 2-star charity.
+It is financially transparent and has overhead costs within Ci’s reasonable range and a below-average results reporting grade.
 Before you give, read Charity Intelligence's report.

-Founded in 2000, National Arts Centre Foundation (NACF) is the fundraising arm of National Arts Centre (NAC).
+Founded in 2000, National Arts Centre Foundation (NACF) is the fundraising arm of the National Arts Centre (NAC).
 The Foundation’s mission is to inspire Canadians to support the NAC’s priorities in performance, creation, and learning.
-It raises funds for supporting performing arts and education activities of NAC, and granted $7.9m to NAC in F2021.
-Based in Ottawa, NAC is the only bilingual, multidisciplinary performing arts centre in Canada.
-Its major programs are NAC Orchestra; English Theatre; French Theatre; Indigenous Theatre; Dance; Popular Music and Variety, and several other programs such as learning and engagement, major events, and festivals.
+It raises funds for supporting NAC's performing arts and education activities.
+In F2022, the charity granted $5.2m to NAC.
+Based in Ottawa, NAC is the only bilingual and multidisciplinary performing arts centre in Canada.
+Its major programs are NAC Orchestra; English Theatre; French Theatre; Indigenous Theatre; Dance; Popular Music and Variety; and several other programs such as learning and engagement, major events, and festivals.

-National Arts Centre Foundation outlines three major funding areas: Supporting Performance, Supporting Creation, and National Youth and Education Trust.
+National Arts Centre Foundation outlines three major funding areas: Performance, Creation, and Learning.

-Supporting Performance grants focus on funding NAC’s performances in music, dance and theatre, both virtual and live on-stage.
-In F2021, NAC staged 72 artistic co-productions and co-commissions.
-It also offered 119 Indigenous Theatre performances and public programs.
-NAC’s online programs were viewed 3,270,716 times in F2021.
+Performance grants focus on funding NAC’s performances in music, dance and theatre, both virtual and live on-stage.
+In F2022, NAC offered 77 Indigenous Theatre performances and public programs, representing 16 Indigenous languages.
+NAC’s online programs were viewed 2,608,911 times in F2022.

-Supporting Creation grants give artists the opportunity to share their work through music, theatre, and dance with Canadians, promoting contemporary Canadian artistic voices on the national stage.
+Creation grants allow artists to share their work through music, theatre, and dance with Canadians, promoting contemporary Canadian artistic voices on the national stage.
 This includes supporting the National Creation Fund.
-In F2021, the fund invested $2.8m into 18 projects.
+In F2022, NAC invested more than $10.0m of the fund into 19 projects.
+These projects were toured to 17 cities across Canada and 17 cities in 11 other countries.

 My anchor